Of all pests, the spider is probably the one that causes the most fear and anxiety in people.

-The brown recluse is undoubtedly the most misunderstood spider and the most overly exaggerated.
-The bite from a recluse rarely if ever causes death and is many times blamed for other skin problems. (ref: Rick Vetter, USC, Berkley)
+The brown recluse is undoubtedly the most misunderstood and most overly exaggerated.
+The bite from a recluse rarely causes death and is many times blamed for other problems. (ref: Rick Vetter, USC, Berkley)

 The Brown Recluse Spider can be identified by the fiddle on its back as shown above, it also has many different colors because it takes on the coloring of its food source.

 To help our community know the truth, our most frequently asked questions are listed below.